STEllAR-GROUP/rostam-docs/slurm/run.md

 ### Terminology

-In the Slurm terminlogy **nodes** are the compute resource.
+In the Slurm terminology **nodes** are the compute resource.
 The node are grouped into logical (possibly overlapping) sets called **partitions**.
 The partitions can be considered as job **queues**, each of which could have its own settings such as the job size limit, the job time limit and the users permitted to use the partition, etc. **jobs** or **allocations** are resources assigned to a user for a specified amount of time, and **job steps** are sets of (possibly parallel) tasks within a job.

 >On Rostam the unit of allocation is a CPU core, but there is no hard limit on the resource, your job can expand to all available cores on the allocated node.{.is-info}